GreenteaOS/Greentea/User-Guide/Vulkan.md

 This would require Vulkan to be always present, so there should be at least software emulation of that graphics API.

+## NjRAA

-We will also investigate possibility of native D3D implemtnation in the project called NjRAA.
+We will also investigate possibility of native D3D implementation in the project called [NjRAA](https://github.com/GreenteaOS/NjRAA) aka **Not just Renamed AMD API**.

 ## Case study